Report from the WORLD

 against war and the Bush doctrine.
 It is an essential occasion

-peoples in struggle (like in Palestine) and to address the
+toward peoples in struggle (like in Palestine) and to address

-integrate better the demand for a universal, general ban on
+to integrate better the demand for a universal, general

 15. The issue of social and environmental development will